 We recommend you see a dentist as soon as a filling or crown has come away or a tooth is broken.
 You may not initially be in pain.
 However, when a filling is lost or a tooth is broken, there is room for bacteria and food to get trapped in the area which if left can cause decay and infections that can lead to pain and discomfort.
 When a crown has come away, the tooth can become sensitive and some of the gum in the area can grow into the tooth making it more difficult to put the crown back in place.
 The tooth under the crown is also fragile therefore further breakdown of the tooth can occur.

 You can read more on our website but overall, if you are unsure or in pain it is always best to ask a dentist’s advice and get the right treatment.

-At Tamworth Dental and Implant Clinic we will see emergency patients on the same day to ensure that you are not left in pain or to prevent your problem worsening.
+At Ascent Dental Care Tamworth we will see emergency patients on the same day to ensure that you are not left in pain or to prevent your problem worsening.